• Skip to main content

 In this blog post, I’ve explained the definition and meaning of “akachan” in detail based on its grammatical components.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 • akachan – 赤ちゃん (あかちゃん) : a noun meaning ‘baby’ in Japanese.
 This can also work as plural.
-This is literally a word to call something red friendly.
-Perhaps, this literal interpretation sounds a bit weird.
-We can, however, find a red color on the face of a baby as the skin is still very thin.
-This seems to be the reason Japanese people started to use the word meaning ‘red’ to refer to a baby or babies in the Japanese language.
+This is literally a word to friendly call something red.
+This literal interpretation is a bit weird, but still understandable, I think.
+We can easily find a red color on the face of a baby as the skin is still very thin.
+This seems to be the reason Japanese people started to use the word which means ‘red’ in Japanese to refer to babies.

 Hope my explanations are understandable and helpful for Japanese learners.